South East Asia

 SEA Network mapThe South East Asia (SEA) Network was the first network established in 1993 with support from Swedish International Development Co-operation Agency (Sida), based on the experience of the Nordic countries.
 Starting from 2010, the SEA Network has been supported by the Multilateral Fund under UNEP, Compliance Assistance Programme (CAP).
 This further mainstreamed the SEA Network in UNEP CAP along with nine other regional networks.

 Currently, there are 11 Article 5 countries in the SEA Network: Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor Leste, and Vietnam.
-Two non-Article 5 countries, Australia and Sweden support the Network.
+The Network is supported by two non-Article 5 countries.

 Achievements